Opinion: It's Time To End The Colonial Mindset In Global Health

 They also had no recourse against us if we were to behave inappropriately — no way to hold us accountable.
 There was nothing they could do about the group of foreigners who came, saw and ultimately did not stay or return.

 Certainly those of us working on the program were better than brutal colonizers.
 But were we that different in the very basic power dynamics between light and dark skin?
 Between wealthy and poor?
-Moreover, the nature of our mission perhaps confirmed the worst fears of the local community: we would not be coming back there.
+Moreover, the nature of our mission perhaps confirmed the worst fears of the local community: We would not be coming back there.

 Many times, we were asked when we would return, but most of us knew that the answer was at best uncertain.
 So we only vaguely could respond with "en el futuro" — in the future.

-And admittedly, I benefited: in 2008, having a global health experience on your CV was a big deal.
+And admittedly, I benefited: In 2008, having a global health experience on your CV was a big deal.
 Today, I feel guilt that I benefited because of it, even if that was not my primary reason for being there.
-At that time, I really did not know what I wanted to do with my career, and this was an opportunity to see if it may be global health care.
+At that time, I really did not know what I wanted to do with my career, and this was an opportunity to see if it might be global health care.

-I'm now a physician at Harvard University and Brigham and Women's Hospital with a strong record of long-term global health partnerships.
-Our programs have a particular emphasis on establishing human relationships and building, empowering and supporting local health leaders as central tenets of the work.
-One example of this is the University of Global Health Equity, a medical and public health school in Rwanda with a focus on training African students to become leaders in global health and lead ongoing health-care efforts in their home countries.

 Having reflected on the harm that we from the West have caused, I'm now asking the obvious question: What can we do about it?